 - 1440p or 2K for screens up to 27”

 - 2160p or 4K for screens up to 31”

-However, most gaming monitors don’t go beyond 27 inches and more than this is considered too large for gaming.
-After all you do not want to be moving your head across the screen every time when gaming.
+However, most of times you will find only 27 inch gaming monitors as it doesn’t go beyond 27 inches and more than this is considered too large for gaming.
+After all, you do not want to be moving your head across the screen every time when gaming.
 An important thing to keep in mind is that the more pixels a display packs, the broader and better its quality.

 There are ideally ultra-wide gaming monitors, which have recently gained popularity.
-Every avid gamer dreams of having an ultra-wide screen that features a curved screen and so, if you have the money, spending on such a monitor is an option as well.
+Every avid gamer dreams of having an ultra-widescreen that features a curved screen and so, if you have the money, spending on such a curved gaming monitor is an option as well.